hzhulkko/farmdata/README.md

 2. Build the application: `mvn clean package`
 3. Run `docker-compose up` to start the application and the database

-You'll find the application running in `http://localhost:8080`
+You'll find the application running in `http://localhost:8080` (note the port)

 ## Testing application